mhweiner/kizu/README.md

 ### **😀 Easy to Use**
 - Very simple functional [assertion API](docs/api.md).
 No need to learn a DSL or framework.
+- **One assertion method does it all**: `assert.equal()` handles primitives, objects, arrays, Maps, Sets, and even RegExp pattern matching!
 - Built-in [powerful diff visualization tool](/docs/visualDiff.md)
 - Clean, organized output.
 - Failed tests are easy to find, grouped at the end of the output.